Best password manager | CNN Underscored

 Best password manager: 1Password offers the complete package

-- With robust filling features that include integration across nearly every platform and browser extension, along with a seamless setup process and an intuitive suite of apps.
+- With robust filling features that include integration across nearly every platform and browser extension, along with a seamless setup process and an intuitive suite of apps, 1Password is our choice for best password manager.
 It’s reasonably priced with a total cost of $35.88 for one user or $59.88 for up to a family of five when billed annually.
 There’s not much that the creators of 1Password didn’t think of adding to the service, and after our testing, it’s the clear winner.

 Best password manager 1Password (starting at $2.99 or $4.99 a month: 1password.com)